 a.
 The National Secretary must receive in writing at least twenty-eight (28) days before the Annual General Meeting any proposal to alter these rules.

 a.
 For the purposes of the Competition there will be four areas, Scottish, Northern, Midland, and Southern.
-See appendix for list of Fire and Rescue Service falling into those areas.
+See appendix for list of Brigades falling into those areas.

 b.
 Commencing in 2010, responsibility for organising the Competition will be vested in areas in the following order:

 c.
-Any area will, at its discretion, delegate responsibility for organising to a particular District or Fire and Rescue Service.
-The District, Area or Fire and Rescue Service will appoint an Organising Secretary and a Committee.
+Any area will, at its discretion, delegate responsibility for organising to a particular District or Brigade.
+The District, Area or Brigade will appoint an Organising Secretary and a Committee.

 d.
 If, for any reason, an area is unable to accept responsibility for organising a competition, it will advise the National Secretary within three months of the date of the preceding competition.
 The National Committee will thereupon decide which of the other areas will be nominated.